Job Title: Docent

 Docents are excellent communicators who readily engage with the public.
 Leading tours requires punctuality, patience, strong recall, reliable transportation, and the ability to navigate groups and enforce rules.
 No prior experience is necessary, but a sincere interest in learning about the collection is key.

 This is a part-time hourly position based in Marfa, Texas.
-After completing Visitor Services Associate training and being certified to lead tours, compensation is a flat rate per tour equivalent to $26-$27 per tour (based on the type of tour)
+After completing Visitor Services Associate training and being certified to lead tours, compensation is $26-$27 per hour.

 Interested parties should email firstname.lastname@example.org with the subject line “Docent”